 For a limited time, the Zoo will require ticket reservations from every guest and member who visit.
 Children under the age of 2 do not need a ticket or reservation.
 To reserve your ticket, click here.

 Why do I have to buy my tickets in advance?

-To abide by regulations set by the Governor for Phase II of Virginia’s reopening, the Zoo must limit attendees to less than 50% of its capacity.
+To abide by regulations set by the Governor for Phase III of Virginia’s reopening, the Zoo must limit attendees to 30% of its capacity.
 In order to do this, the Zoo is instituting timed ticketing and allowing a certain number of people in per time slot.
 To help us abide by these regulations, we’re asking all guests to buy tickets in advance.

 What reservation times are available?

 Reservations will be limited and spaced 1-hour apart to allow visitors to maintain physical distance.
-The first group will be scheduled at 10am and the last at 3pm to allow for ample visit time.
+The first group will be scheduled at 9:30 am and the last at 2:30 pm to allow for ample visit time.
 You will have one hour from the start of your reservation to enter the Zoo.
-Once inside the Zoo, you may stay as long as you like; the Zoo closes at 5 pm.

 Can I buy a ticket over the phone?